Benefits of Membership

 - Small, Intellectually Stimulating Classes: The Honors Program allows students to excel academically with small, engaging classes that encourage active learning.
 Honors classes are limited to 20-25 students, which allows for more personal interaction between students and faculty, lively discussions, and creative assignments.

-- Honors Recognition on Transcript and at Graduation: Honors students' transcripts include an Honors designation, and students receive an Honors cord to wear at graduation ceremonies and recognition in the graduation program.
+- Honors Recognition on Transcript and at Graduation: Honors students' transcripts include an Honors designation, and students receive an Honors medallion to wear at graduation ceremonies as well as recognition in the graduation program.